The Expendables 2: Plot

-Maggie tells them that the item is a computer, with the location of five tons of refined plutonium abandoned in a mine by the Soviet Union after the Cold War.
-Vilain intends to retrieve the plutonium and sell it.
-The Expendables are able to weakly track the computer's signal and follow Vilain, which leads them to Bulgaria where they stay overnight at an abandoned Russian military base.
+Maggie tells them that the item is a computer, with the location of five tons of refined weapons-grade plutonium in a mine abandoned by the Soviet Union after the Cold War.
+Vilain intends to retrieve the plutonium and sell it on the black market.
+The Expendables managed to track the computer's signal and follow Vilain, which leads them to Bulgaria where they stay overnight at an abandoned Russian military base.
 The next morning, the team is ambushed by the Sangs and a tank.
-After the Expendables run out of ammunition, they are saved by Ross's old friend, Booker, who quickly eliminates both the Sangs and the tank.
+After the Expendables run out of ammunition, they are saved by Barney's old friend, Booker, who quickly eliminates both the Sangs and the tank.
 Before he departs, Booker informs the group of a nearby village whose residents oppose Vilain.
 Meanwhile, Hector and Vilain dig up the plutonium and begin collecting it.

-In the village, the Expendables find several armed female villagers guarding their children from Vilain's forces.
-The local inhabitants are taken and put to work as slaves in the mine, never returning, and the women ask for the Expendables' help.
-The Sangs arrive for more villagers, but are ambushed by the Expendables and killed.
-After locating Vilain and the mine, the team assaults the area with their plane before deliberately crashing into the mine.
-The team saves the enslaved miners from execution, but Vilain and Hector escape with the plutonium.
-Vilain remotely detonates explosive charges in the mine; it collapses, trapping the miners and the Expendables.
+In the village, the Expendables find armed women guarding their children from Vilain's forces.
+Local men are captured, forced into slavery in the mine, and never return, so the women ask for help.
+The Sangs arrive to gather villagers but are ambushed and killed by the Expendables.
+The team locates Vilain and the mine, attacks with their plane, then crashes into the mine.
+They rescue the enslaved miners, but Vilain and Hector escape with plutonium.
+Vilain detonates charges, causing the mine to collapse and trap both the miners and the Expendables.

 Church and Trench arrive, freeing the miners and the team, and join the Expendables to pursue Vilain.
 The group intercepts Vilain and his men at an airport as he prepares to leave by plane.
-Joined again by Booker, the Expendables, Trench and Church engage the Sangs in battle.
-Christmas decapitates Hector, while Ross and Vilain fight hand-to-hand.
-Ross defeats Vilain, stabbing him and avenging Billy.
+Joined again by Booker, the Expendables, Trench, and Church engage the Sangs in battle.
+Christmas decapitates Hector while Barney and Vilain fight hand-to-hand.
+Barney defeats and stabs Vilain, killing him.

-In the aftermath, Ross is given an old Antonov An-2 biplane by Church; Church, Maggie, Booker and Trench then leave the team.
-In France, Sophia discovers a box on her doorstep with a large sum of money and Billy's letter.
-As the Expendables depart in the plane, they propose a final toast to Billy.
+In the aftermath, Barney is given an old Antonov An-2 biplane by Church; Church, Maggie, Booker, and Trench then leave the team.
+In France, Sophia discovers a box with a large sum of money and Billy's letter on her doorstep.
+As the Expendables depart on the plane, they make a final toast to Billy.